-Hotels at Walt Disney World have scheduled activities throughout the day whether volleyball or story time time for kids.
-You have to be a guest of the hotel to partake but if you are be sure to ask the front desk or concierge about it.
+Hotels at Walt Disney World have scheduled activities throughout the day, whether volleyball or storytime for kids.
+You have to be a guest of the hotel to partake, but if you are, be sure to ask the front desk or concierge about it.

 Every evening between 9:00pm to 10:35pm, depending on where you view it, there’s a little “electrical parade” that floats by the docks of Magic Kingdom resorts.

-Note the Electrical Water Pageant can be canceled on any given evening if the weather is unfavorable.
+Note that the Electrical Water Pageant might be canceled any evening if the weather is unfavorable.

 We had a blast bowling at Splitsville.
-We ate and drank there too as Mikkel rolled gutter balls (she had some strikes and spares!) and Dan bowled exceptionally well.
-Either way the atmosphere is amazing on their two floors of bowling lanes, staff super friendly, and food delicious.
+We ate and drank there too, as I rolled gutter balls (she had some strikes and spares!) and Dan bowled exceptionally well.
+Either way, the atmosphere is amazing.
+They have two floors of bowling lanes, the staff is very friendly, and the food and drinks are delicious.
 (Yes, the food is really good!)

 If you can’t get on a lane if it’s too busy when you arrive, consider eating there to watch people bowl until a lane becomes available.
 You can also go outside to listen to live music in the meantime…